 However, when the BIR office is running out of ID paper for printing or experiencing a system issue, you’ll be asked to return to the RDO after one to three working days.

 When you receive your TIN card, attach your 1 x 1 photo and put your signature.
-Have your ID card laminated as soon as you can to keep it from getting torn or wet.
+Have your ID card laminated as soon as possible to prevent damage.

 If you’re an employee who’s already issued a TIN through your employer, you should go directly to the RDO where you’re registered to apply for a TIN card.

-Previously, employers were the ones required to submit a batch request for their employees’ TIN cards.
+Previously, employers were required to submit batch requests for their employees’ TIN cards.
 However, this rule no longer applies because the Revenue Memorandum Order No. 37-2019 issued by the BIR in May 2019 requires employees to make a personal appearance at their respective RDO to get their TIN ID card.

-To request and receive a TIN card, employees just need to present at least one valid government-issued ID.
-Those who are not available to receive their TIN card may assign a representative to claim it on their behalf.
+To request and receive a TIN card, employees must present at least one valid government-issued ID.
+Those not available to receive their TIN card may assign a representative to claim it.
 The authorized representative must submit a Special Power of Attorney to the RDO that will issue the TIN card.

 Lost your TIN card?
 Or is it damaged?
 You can easily have your TIN card replaced.

 This section will discuss what you need to know before heading to the BIR to have your ID card replaced due to loss, theft, or damage.
 The information also applies to married women who wish to change their maiden name to their married name.

 - Accomplished BIR Form 1905 (Application for Registration Information Update/Correction/Cancellation)

 - If a TIN card is lost: Notarized Affidavit of Loss (You can draft your affidavit or get one from a notary public near you.
 It usually costs Php 150 to Php 300+)